 Tuna/Chicken Salad and crackers Tuna is a healthy portable meal.
 Many people enjoy pouched tuna that comes in many flavors but I really need some sauce or mayonnaise with mine.
 I enjoy Aldi’s prepared tuna and chicken salad cans that come with crackers for about $1 each.

 This one is a little odd, but it’s my daughter’s obsession.
 After our trip to Universal Studios, I decided I would always bring hot dog buns with me where ever I go.
 Why?
-Because Olivia loves ketchup buns and after you have paid $10 for your child to eat a bun that costs 79 cents for an 8-pack you decide you will bring your own in the future.
+Because our daughter loves ketchup buns and after you have paid $10 for your child to eat a bun that costs 79 cents for an 8-pack you decide you will bring your own in the future.
 I mean how can you go wrong with 79 cents for 4-8 meals!
 My lovely coworker started saving up Ketchup packets for me so those were free too.
 Maybe ketchup buns aren’t your things but I am sure there’s some odd combination of food your kid loves that may work great for travel.

 Sauce Packets add flavor to Travel Food

 Does anyone save sauce packets from fast food places?
 You may start too.
 Besides ketchup packets, there are many different sauces that could be shelf-stable like ranch dip, hot sauce honey mustard, yellow or spicy mustard.
 I wouldn’t bring a huge variety but those you know you may use.

 This is where I spoil the kids a little.
 They don’t like to eat oatmeal on vacation though my husband does. he simply has hot water from the tap (or you can use the coffee maker just run it through with no coffee in it). the kids like to have sugary cereal, pop tarts, and croissants.
 You can also pack donuts and breakfast pastries that come in packages like Entenmann’s.
 Bagels are a nice easy travel breakfast if they like them with peanut butter or jelly or plain.